 Views on Ring Road Drive

-Andy was getting tired from driving all day, so we got to the town, which was larger than most we saw on our drive.
-The views on this section were amazing with the sun set colors lighting up the snow covered mountains and fjords.
+The views on this section of Ring Road were amazing with the sun set colors lighting up the snow covered mountains and fjords.
 We were starting to get into the eastern fjords territory of Iceland.
 We also passed a few reindeer farms on this portion of the drive.
 Höfn did have a small grocery store and two gas stations.
 We decided to grab food to waste some time before searching for the Northern Lights.
-We both had reindeer burgers while I charged my video camera battery.
+We both had reindeer burgers.
+Yum!

-After our quick stop at Höfn, we headed back.
-I was kind of disappointed when Andy suggested watching for the Northern Lights on our drive and stopping just to look.
-He had a feeling that Saturday would be the better night for the lights.
-We woke up a little, and we stopped back at Jökulsárlón around 10 pm at the same place we were earlier today.
-We put on our down jackets and went outside to brave the cold to set up our cameras and wait for the show to start.
+We had a feeling that the following day would be the better night for the lights.
+We stopped back at Jökulsárlón around 10 pm at the same place we were earlier today.
+We put on our puffy down jackets and went outside to brave the cold to set up our cameras and wait for the show to start.

 Hiking in Skaftafell